Metre (poetry): Dissent

-Williams tried to form poetry whose subject matter was centered on the lives of common people.
+Williams tried to form poetry whose subject matter was centred on the lives of common people.
 He came up with the concept of the variable foot.
 Williams spurned traditional metre in most of his poems, preferring what he called "colloquial idioms."
 Another poet who turned his back on traditional concepts of metre was Britain's Gerard Manley Hopkins.
 Hopkins' major innovation was what he called sprung rhythm.
 He claimed most poetry was written in this older rhythmic structure inherited from the Norman side of the English literary heritage, based on repeating groups of two or three syllables, with the stressed syllable falling in the same place on each repetition.
 Sprung rhythm is structured around feet with a variable number of syllables, generally between one and four syllables per foot, with the stress always falling on the first syllable in a foot.